tintoy/seqlog/docs/usage.rst

 Usage
 =====

-Recommended way is to use logging.config.dictConfig().
+Recommended way is to use

+.. autofunction:: seqlog.configure_from_dict

+or

+.. autofunction:: seqlog.configure_from_file

+This way you can leverage the Python logging configuration syntax.

 Configure logging programmatically
 ----------------------------------